The WRAP (Wishes, Risks, Appreciations, Puzzles) Retrospective

 For example, Check out this clip – What wish, risk, appreciation or puzzle does it spark in you?

-How to run a WRAP Retrospective in TeamRetro
+How to run a WRAP retrospective in TeamRetro

 Start Agile Retrospective